China July industrial output growth falls to 17-year low as trade war escalates, retail sales disappoint

 Investors fear a longer and costlier trade war between the world's two largest economies could trigger a global recession.

 Already, the tariff row has hit world trade, investment and corporate profits.
-It is also pushing some Chinese manufacturers to move capacity to neighboring countries and rebuild supply chains outside of China.
+It is also pushing some Chinese manufacturers to move capacity to neighbouring countries and rebuild supply chains outside of China.

 China's industry ministry said in late July that the country would need "arduous efforts" to achieve 2019's industrial output growth target of 5.5% to 6.0%, citing trade protectionism pressures.

-Analysts say Beijing will need to deliver more stimulus to prevent a deeper downturn and to help stabilize growth.
+Analysts say Beijing will need to deliver more stimulus to prevent a deeper downturn and to help stabilise growth.

 That view was reinforced earlier this month when a brief ceasefire in the trade war was shattered after U.S President Donald Trump vowed to impose a 10% tariff on $300 billion of Chinese imports from Sept.
 1.